kevintruong/til/C-Programming,-Part-1:-Introduction.md

 gcc and clang are not total ISO-C compliant, meaning that they will let you do arithmetic on a void pointer.
 They will treat it as a char pointer but do not do this because it may not work with all compilers!

 ## Does `printf` call write or does write call `printf`?
 `printf` calls `write`. `printf` includes an internal buffer so, to increase performance `printf` may not call `write` everytime you call `printf`. `printf` is a C library function. `write` is a system call and as we know system calls are expensive.
-On the other hand `printf` uses a buffer which suits our needs better at that point
+On the other hand, `printf` uses a buffer which suits our needs better at that point

 ## How do you print out pointer values? integers? strings?
 Use format specifiers "%p" for pointers, "%d" for integers and "%s" for Strings.